wendl198/ContactlessProbe/README.md

 DataAcquisition folder should have everything that you will need in order to run the probe.

 There are assorted tutorials and SOPs available in this google drive folder: https://drive.google.com/drive/folders/1NYYNq_5F3oWOElOhdVvI6J9_ZByNiAqg?usp=sharing

+If you need any raw data or have any questions, please reach out to me, Blake Wendland at blakewendland@gmail.com or wendl198@umn.edu